mjo22/cryojax/docs/api/simulator/scattering_potential.md

     - The `fourier_voxel_grid` and `frequency_slice` arguments to
     `FourierVoxelGrid.__init__` should be loaded with the zero frequency component in the center of the box.
     - The parameters in an `AbstractPose` represent a rotation in real-space.
-This means that when calling `FourierVoxelGrid.rotate_to_pose`, frequencies are rotated by the inverse rotation as stored in the pose.
+This means that when calling `FourierVoxelGridPotential.rotate_to_pose`, frequencies are rotated by the inverse rotation as stored in the pose.

-::: cryojax.simulator.FourierVoxelGrid
+::: cryojax.simulator.FourierVoxelGridPotential
         options:
             members:
                 - __init__